jherdman/ember-cli-chartist/README.md

 });
 ```

-If you want to import the Chartist scss into your app's scss, you will need to install
+If you use custom CSS, you'll likely want to import the Chartist Scss into your app's scss, you will need to install
 [ember-cli-sass](https://www.npmjs.com/package/ember-cli-sass).
 You can then import the Chartist scss with:

 In `app.scss`